1. Home

 You are free to share this link with your friends %QUIZ_LINK%

-%QUESTIONS_ANSWERS% – This shows the questions, answers, and comments.
+%QUESTIONS_ANSWERS% – This shows the questions, answers provided by users, and the correct answers.
 This variable can be edited on the Text tab.
-An example of usage would be:

 Great Job %USER_NAME%!
 You earned %POINT_SCORE% points.
 Review your answers below to see which questions you answered correctly and which ones you did